ipxe/people-rjn-pulseblaster/README.txt

 	  pb_check						- check lspci for the pulseblaster hardware being present.

 For debugging, use:
-	  pb_test-identify-output.sh				- identify a particular output in the hardware by flashing its bit. pb_freq_gen.sh					- generate a square wave of a desired frequency on selected bits. pb_manual						- manually, interactively, control the pulseblaster outputs.
+	  pb_identify_output.sh					- identify a particular output in the hardware by flashing its bit. pb_freq_gen.sh					- generate a square wave of a desired frequency on selected bits. pb_manual						- manually, interactively, control the pulseblaster outputs.
 This is actually quite useful!